brainlife/docs/docs/apps/register.md

 ### Optional

-Click this to make this input dataset optional.
+Click this to make this input data optional.
 Leave it unchecked if it's a required field.
 If you make it optional and the user doesn't provide the input, Brainlife will generate `config.json` without any keys defined in the File Mapping section.

 ### Multi

-Click this if you'd like to allow users to select multiple input datasets.
-Selected datasets will be placed inside a json array.
-If the user selects only 1 dataset, it will still be placed inside a json array.
+Click this if you'd like to allow users to select multiple input data.
+Selected data will be placed inside a json array.
+If the user selects only 1 data, it will still be placed inside a json array.
 For example, above `config.json` will be generated as the following.

 ```json
 {